-Raising Awareness about English Bulldog Health Problems
+Raising Awareness About English Bulldog Health Issues

 In 2009, Adam Goldfarb of the Humane Society of the United States reported to The Augusta Chronicle that English bulldogs are the “poster child for breeding gone awry."
-Humane Society’s chief executive, Wayne Pacelle even went to claim that the English bulldog “is the most extreme example of genetic manipulation in the dog-breeding world that results in congenital and hereditary problems."
+Humane Society’s chief executive, Wayne Pacelle even went so far as to claim that the English bulldog “is the most extreme example of genetic manipulation in the dog-breeding world that results in congenital and hereditary problems."

 The term bulldog derives from the ancient English tradition of bull-baiting.
 In this bloody sport, bulldogs were utilized to immobilize the bull by biting its snout and pinning him to the ground.
 Even though this sport seemed to be mostly practiced as a form of recreation, there was belief back then that bull-baiting helped tenderize the meat because it helped thin the blood.
 Indeed, bylaws were stipulated in many areas requiring that all meat had to be "baited" before being sold.
 Finally, in In 1835, the Cruelty to Animals Act outlawed this sport in Great Britain.

 The fact is that today's English bulldog is much different from its ancestors.
-When the bulldog was selectively bred for bull-baiting it had to be strong and healthy.
+When the bulldog was selectively bred for bull-baiting, it had to be strong and healthy.
 Indeed, the original bulldogs were taller and heavier than today's bulldog.
-They had strong jaws and wide mouths so to hold the bull by the snout.
-Their short, flat noses helped them breath while they held the bull down.
+They had strong jaws and wide mouths so they could hold the bull by the snout.
+Their short, flat noses helped them breathe while they held the bull down.
 The wrinkles worked well as "gutters" letting the bull's blood flow away from their eyes.

 Since they were no longer utilized in bull-baiting, there was a desire for smaller dogs.
-So the tall, 90 pound original bulldog, was shrunk into a much shorter dog and its traits were deeply exaggerated through selective breeding.
+So the tall, 90-pound original bulldog, was shrunk into a much shorter dog and its traits were deeply exaggerated through selective breeding.
 The muzzle was drastically shortened, the head was made bigger, the under-bite became very pronounced and the chest and forelegs were malformed.
 Basically, today's bulldog is a caricature of what it once was.
 This has led to the incredible number of health issues we are seeing in this breed and which are listed in the next paragraphs below.

 The Many Health Issues of English Bulldogs